Lloyds shares near state break-even price after profit jump

 The government considers a sale at 61 pence would enable it to break even after it pumped 20.5 billion pounds into the bank to keep it afloat during the 2008 financial crisis.

-Industry and political sources have told Reuters the government is keen to start selling off shares in the bank ahead of the 2015 general election, a move seen as more realistic for the government than selling down its 81 percent shareholding in Royal Bank of Scotland.
+Industry and political sources have told Reuters the government is keen to start selling off shares in the bank ahead of the 2015 general election, a move seen as more realistic for the government than selling down its 81 percent shareholding in Royal Bank of Scotland (RBS.L).

 An important step towards an eventual share sale could be a resumption of dividend payments.
 However, finance director George Culmer said Lloyds still had "hurdles" to overcome before that would be possible.